faheemaarif3898/Tic-Tac-Toe/README.md

 - Or open index.html in your browser to play the game.

 ## Features
-- 2-player Tic Tac Toe game.
+- 2-player Tic Tac Toe game
-- Detects win, loss, and draw.
+- Detects win, loss, and draw
+- "New Game" button to restart with new cleared board
+- "Reset" button to clear the board
-- Clean and simple UI.
+- Clean and simple UI

 ## Tech Stack
 - HTML